source-foundry/Slice-docs/content/_index.md

 {{< block "grid-2" >}}
 {{< column >}}
-# Custom font slices from variable design spaces.
+# Custom font design spaces from variable fonts.

-Slice is an [open-source](https://github.com/source-foundry/Slice), cross-platform GUI app that generates custom design sub-spaces from variable fonts.
+Slice is an [open-source](https://github.com/source-foundry/Slice), cross-platform GUI app that generates fonts with custom design sub-spaces from variable font inputs.

 {{< tip >}}
 Interested in learning more about the design sub-space types that are generated when you slice a font?
 Check out the [Design Spaces](/docs/designspaces) docs!